joedanz/cf-amazon-s3/readme.txt

 Thanks to Carlos Gallupa for the EU storage location updates (www.mximize.com).
 Thanks to Dmitry Yakhnov for info on Java's HMAC SHA-1 function.
 Thanks to Joel Greutman for the fix on the getObject link.
+Thanks to Jerad Sloan for the Cache Control headers.